wbaer/wbaer.net/content/posts/hadr-whitepaper.md

 title: 'HA/DR Whitepaper'
 date: Wed, 10 Jun 2009 23:22:16 +0000
 draft: false
-tags: ['Replication and Availability', 'Uncategorized', 'Webcasts and Whitepapers']
+tags: ['Replication and Availability', 'Webcasts and Whitepapers']
 ---

 I missed this one, but better late ….